| How to pronounce English like a native

 sound the same whether it’s pronounced individually (in

 isolation) or as part of a word group (in connected speech).
+As far as the first point is concerned,

 understand this: Blank spaces among the words in a written